elasticdog/Puppet-Sandbox/README.md

 If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/

+The Vagrantfile is a symlink to either Vagrantfile.precise64 or Vagrantfile.centos63.

 Initial Startup
 ---------------